zkonduit/formalbenchmarks/README.md

 # Formal Benchmarks
 Circuit benchmarks (test cases) for formal verification of zk circuits.

-This repository contains a number of circuits (mainly in circom and r1cs), organized as test cases for formal validations tools such as Ecne.
+This repository contains a number of circuits (mainly in circom and r1cs), organized as test cases for formal validation tools such as [Ecne](https://github.com/franklynwang/EcneProject).
 These tools check that the circuit defines a unique witness for a given set of public and private inputs.

 Circuits are grouped roughly by complexity and difficulty, and include multiple formats (circom code, r1cs, symbolic), and each circuit has several variations.
 Variations include parameters (e.g. number of bits or inputs), compilation flags (which take the same input program and produce different arithmetizations).
 We also include some metadata describing what the circuit should do.